klavins/EEP520-W20/week_2/README.md

 **Note:** Do not run this command inside `520-Assignments` or any of its subdirectories!!!

-To get the latest version, run the following `git` command from within the `ECEP520-W20` directory in your host environment:
+To get the latest version, run the following `git` command from within the `EEP520-W20` (` cd EEP520-W20/ `) directory in your host environment:
 ```bash
 git pull origin master
 ```